loftyyyy/HeartDiseaseRiskPrediction/Heart_Disease_Risk_Prediction_Paper.md

 #### 2.3.3 Data Splitting

-The dataset was strategically divided to ensure robust model evaluation while maintaining data integrity:

-**Train-Test Split Strategy:**
-- **Split ratio**: 80% training (56,000 samples) / 20% testing (14,000 samples)
+To perform data splitting, we used the scikit-learn package from Python.
+We created a training dataset and a testing dataset out of the dataset in this method.
+To accomplish this division, the "train_test_split" function from the "sklearn.model_selection" package was used.

+The dataset was split into two subsets - the training set and the test set.
+The division was done in a standard manner, with 80% of the data being used for training and 20% for testing.
+This approach is commonly used in machine learning to ensure that the model is trained on a sufficiently large dataset while also having enough data to test its accuracy and performance.

+**Implementation Details:**
+- **Training Set**: 56,000 samples (80% of 70,000 total records)
+- **Test Set**: 14,000 samples (20% of 70,000 total records)
+- **Random State**: 42 (for reproducible results across runs)
-- **Stratification**: Maintained perfect class balance in both training and testing sets
+- **Stratification**: Enabled to maintain perfect 50/50 class balance in both sets
-- **Random state**: 42 (ensures reproducibility across experiments)
-- **Duplicate handling**: Duplicates distributed proportionally across train/test splits

 **Validation Strategy:**
 - **Cross-validation**: 5-fold cross-validation for hyperparameter tuning